-According to the International Ecotourism Society, “Voluntourism is the practice of individuals going on a non-paid working holiday for the purpose of volunteering themselves to worthy causes.”
+“Voluntourism” is the practice of individuals going on a non-paid working holiday for the purpose of volunteering themselves to worthy causes…

-While our ultimate goal is to provide access to veterinary care for animals in need, we feel that vet experience and world travel are incredibly valuable as well.
-In 2018, we set out in search of other educational vet volunteer programs with similar values across the globe.
-We developed partnerships with a number of programs that have made a significant impact on the quality and availability of animal care in their communities, and on their volunteers.
-Each program provides a unique educational experience and a long-term, sustainable impact on local animals.
-We help these internships and volunteer programs connect with animal lovers, students, vet nurses and qualified vets around the world.
+Our story began as a single veterinary volunteer program in South Africa which trained students to help the animals in that community (now called the “Vet Experience Program”).
+After several years, the local animals were showing huge overall improvement and hundreds of volunteers had gained real-world, hands-on vet experience.
+While our ultimate goal was to provide access to veterinary care for animals in need, we felt that a wide range of vet experience and access to other countries and cultures were incredibly valuable as well.
+We set out in search of other educational vet volunteer programs with similar values across the globe, and we developed partnerships with a number of programs that have made a significant impact on the quality and availability of animal care in their communities.
+We help these internships and volunteer programs connect with animal lovers, students, vet techs and vets around the world, and in return each program provides a unique educational experience and a long-term, sustainable impact on local animals.

 Global Vet Experience